grz0zrg/fas/README.md

 ## About

-Fragment Audio Server (FAS) is a pixels-based graphical audio synthesizer implemented as a WebSocket server with the C language.
+Fragment Audio Server (FAS) is a high performance pixels-based graphical audio synthesizer implemented as a WebSocket server with the C language.

 One can see this as a limitless bank of generators / filters.